smrg-uob/Dream3d2Abaqus/README.md

 To run the the function, use the following convention:

 dream2abqN('testcase__'), where *testcase* can be replaced with whatever name you are using.

+The output of the function will be a ABAQUS input file *fname__.inp* which you can than import into ABAQUS.